jtnystrom/Discount/README.md

 Discount has been developed and tested on JDK 8, with Scala 2.11/Spark 2.4 and with Scala 2.12/Spark 3.0.
 (Note that Spark 3.0 is not compatible with Scala 2.11.)

 Run/submit scripts for macOS and Linux are provided.
-To run locally, copy spark-submit.sh.template to spark-submit.sh and edit the necessary variables in the file.
-Alternatively, if you submit to a GCloud cluster, please use use submit-gcloud.sh.template.
-In that case, change the example commands below to use that script instead, and insert your GCloud cluster name as an additional first parameter when invoking.
+To run locally, copy `spark-submit.sh.template` to `spark-submit.sh` and edit the necessary variables in the file.
+Alternatively, to submit to a GCloud cluster, you may use `submit-gcloud.sh.template`.
+In that case, change the example commands below to use that script instead, and insert your
+GCloud cluster name as an additional first parameter when invoking.

-To run on AWS EMR, please use the submit-aws.sh template instead.
+To run on AWS EMR, you may use `submit-aws.sh.template` instead.

 ### Usage (k-mer counting)